kamoke1207/momentum-increasing-batch-size/additional_experiments_for_rebuttal/README.md

 - For test accuracy threshold evaluation:
   - Fixed: batch size b = 8, Increasing: initial batch size = 8, doubling every 20 epochs
   - Fixed: batch size b = 128, Increasing: initial batch size = 128, doubling every 25 epochs

+To reflect practical hardware limitations, we capped the maximum batch size at 1024 to simulate realistic GPU memory constraints.
+This ensures that our results remain applicable to real-world training environments.

 The results of these experiments are summarized in the two tables below.